Trail Guide to The Little Beehive & Big Beehive Hikes

 The last would be to simply do the Lake Agnes Teahouse Hike, but you’d miss out on the views over Lake Louise from the Beehive Lookouts, and they honestly aren’t much further once you reach Lake Agnes.

-Gear We Recommend for Hiking in Banff
+Hiking Gear We Recommend

-- The Little Beehive hike is a great addition that many forgo, however it’s really only about 20 minutes further once you reach the Lake Agnes Tea House.
+- The Little Beehive hike is a great addition that many forgo; however, it’s really only about 20 minutes further once you reach the Lake Agnes Tea House.

 - The Big Beehive tends to be busier than the Little Beehive, despite being more difficult.

 - The Lake Agnes Tea House is very busy, and you’ll often have to wait in line to get a cup of tea or baked goods from the historic business.
 If you do want to enjoy the experience, arrive early in the morning when they open at 8:00 or go for an evening hike as they close at 5:00 p.m.
 Otherwise, the Teahouse is most busy from 10:00 until 2:00 p.m., when most visitors arrive at Lake Agnes.
-Note that the Teahouse is only open during the summer months.
-If you are looking for a quieter option, head to the Plain of Six Glaciers Teahouse.

 How Hard is the Beehive Circuit?

-Though the hike to Lake Agnes is a gradual climb of almost 400 meters, and the Big Beehive section is relatively steep.
+Though the hike to Lake Agnes is a gradual climb of almost 400 meters, the Big Beehive section is relatively steep.
 You’ll definitely get your heart pumping the day you do this hike!

 The Beehive Circuit Hike Duration

 If you plan to do just the Little Beehive hike, plan for 2-4 hours round trip.
-Then for just the Big Beehive plan for 3-5 hours.
+Then, for just the Big Beehive plan for 3-5 hours.
 Of course, everyone’s hiking time varies, and times vary depending on how long you spend at each stop.
 An average pace falls in the middle of the suggested hike times.

 When Can You Hike The Beehive Circuit?